fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 * The standby Kubernetes cluster has running controllers, configuration and PVCs that map to a local volumes.
 * Incremental changes in Kubernetes applications and Portworx data are continuously sent to the standby cluster.

-The following Kubernetes resources are supported as part of the Asynchronous DR feature:
+The Asynchronous DR feature supports the following Kubernetes resources:

-* PV
+* PersistentVolumeClaim
-* PVC
+* PersistentVolume
 * Deployment
+* DeploymentConfig
 * StatefulSet
 * ConfigMap
 * Service